 Due to the original trust each of those founders had, the Internet (millions of devices that connect together on one network) has evolved to be insecure by design.
 This is highlighted in the press almost everyday when information is lost or stolen.
 Sites such as https://haveibeenpwned.com/ can show just how much information has been breached.
 This is the last of the major security terms, Confidentiality, and a major advantage or disadvantage of computing, the ability to copy everything.
 Once it is copied and in the wrong ownership it can never be uncopied hence why it is generally big news.
 Whatever Internet connected devices are called (such as IoT or Smart), it is essential that they are designed to operate securely.
 Sadly, to date, this has not been the case for most manufacturers because functionality and usability are the primary design goals.
 To make matters worse, devices are becoming unsupported by the manufacturers as they move to better, more powerful designs.
 Think of a Smart LED light bulb that could be used for the next 20 years, will the manufacturers be identifying vulnerabilities and patching throughout its life?
 Possibly not.
 These devices are being integrated not only within home networks, but also they are increasingly becoming added onto corporate networks.
 These devices pose a threat to corporate network availability, integrity and confidentiality and if compromised in enough numbers they can become a threat to the Internet as a whole.

-To read the full TLP paper please complete the short form below*.
+To read the full TLP paper please click the link below:

 *Problems with downloading?
 Email email@example.com requesting the thought leadership paper, and we will send you a copy!